How vetting can augment and supplement the way your organisation reaches membership admission determinations.

 1 in 4 card carrying members of airport workers have been found guilty of serious crimes and have access to some of the most vulnerable and expensive infrastructure in Australia.
 This has put the safety of the entire industry in jeopardy and reputations are requiring remediation.

-Australia wide, 1 in 15 have serious mental illness that clouds their reliability, judgement, trustworthiness and honesty.
+Australia wide, 1 in 15 have serious mental illness that may cloud their reliability, judgement, trustworthiness and honesty.

-Because of some bad apple members working inside non-profit organisations, Australia has felt the need for Royal Commissions.
+Because of some bad apple members working inside profit & non-profit organisations, Australia has felt the need for Royal Commissions.

 These risks are real and the risks manifest themselves in many different ways, depending on the person and position and privileges they have access to.